jbenner-radham/node-meowtastic/README.md

   // Required arguments displayed in the usage section. argument?: string | [string, TextCase];

-  // The application's binary name. bin?: string;
+  // The application binary's name. bin?: string;

   // Markdown code spans in the app description or flag descriptions.